hamzacontractor/db-api-tunnel/.docker/README.md

-# DatabaseRag.Api Docker Setup and Azure Container Registry Deployment
+# Database.Api.Tunnel Docker Setup and Azure Container Registry Deployment

-This directory contains the Docker configuration for containerizing the DatabaseRag.Api application and deploying it to Azure Container Registry (ACR).
+This directory contains the Docker configuration for containerizing the Database.Api.Tunnel application and deploying it to Azure Container Registry (ACR).

 ## 📁 Files Overview